OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Word Format

-Each word is 32 bits in length, transmitted in little-endian order.
+Each word is 32 bits in length, transmitted in little-endian byte order.
 The most significant bit of each byte transmits first.
 This means that the most significant bit of the least significant byte of each word transmits first.
+Refer to the [Frame Word](#frame-word) section for an example of how a word is formed.

 When ASCII text is transmitted, the most significant byte is the first character of the 4 character sequence in each word.
-On a system that uses little-endian memory storage like the pico, each word needs to be flipped before parsing the payload as a character array.
+This means that the byte order of each word needs to be flipped before parsing the payload as a character array.
+The size of the ASCII payload section is pre-determined based on the command.
+No NULL termination byte is supplied at the end of the string, and spaces are used to pad out remaining characters at the end of the string.

 ## Packet Data Format